saitaiky/notebook/docs/docs/aws/integration-messaging/sqs.md

 ### At-least-once delivery

 :::info Deep dive disucssion
-I have made a note about different type of messaging system before.
-If you would like to learn more about his topic, visit the [Messaging within distributed system](/software-development/system-design/queue/overview) page.
+To check different type of messaging systems, visit the [Messaging within distributed system](/software-development/system-design/queue/overview) page.
 If you want to check the official document, visit [AWS - At-least-once delivery](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/standard-queues.html#standard-queues-at-least-once-delivery)
 :::

 Amazon SQS stores copies of your messages on multiple servers for redundancy and high availability.
 On rare occasions, one of the servers that stores a copy of a message might be unavailable when you receive or delete a message.